davinchi-finsi/jq-video-layers/README.md

     </div>
 </div>
 ```
-The video wrapper to use for the layers could be `plyr__video-wrapper`, so in the jqVideoPlayers options:
+The video wrapper to use for the layers could be `plyr__video-wrapper`, so in the `jqVideoLayers` options:
 ```javascript
 $("video").videoLayers({
   //set the plyr container as wrapper container